ivangfr/springboot-rsocket-webflux-aop/README.md

 - To stop `movie-client-shell`, go to the terminal where it is running and type `exit`
 - To stop `movie-server` and `movie-client-ui`
   - If you start them with Maven, go to the terminals where they are running and press `Ctrl+C`
-  - If you start them as Docker containers, go to a terminal and run the following command
+  - If you start them as Docker containers, go to a terminal and, inside `springboot-rsocket-webflux-aop` root folder, run the following command
     ```
-    docker stop movie-server movie-client-ui
+    ./stop-server-and-ui.sh
     ```
 - To stop and remove docker-compose `mongodb` container, network and volumes, go to a terminal and, inside `springboot-rsocket-webflux-aop` root folder, run the command below
   ```